>$500 = 10%

 It is allowed for payday lending companies to function in Washington provided that they comply with the state laws.
 The regulating law is Wash.
 Rev. Code Ann.
 31.45.010 et seq.
 Payday lenders come here in the “Chapter 31.45 RCW – Check Cashers and Sellers”.

 Payday lenders wishing to operate in the state are obliged to have a license.
-The Washington State Department of Financial Institutions (DFI) is responsible for giving licenses and it also regulates payday loan industry in the state.
+The Washington State Department of Financial Institutions (DFI) is responsible for giving licenses and it also regulates the payday loan industry in the state.
 You can verify a license of a payday lender online.

 ALL lenders in the state must have a license from the DFI and adhere to Washington’s loan limits and terms.
 Internet payday lenders that do business in Washington have to comply with this requirement as well as in-store lenders.

 The license should be visible to all the customers.
 Additionally, the company ought to display a copy of the fee charts.
-Before opening such business, the person is to post a bond and pay the fee.
+Before opening such a business, the person is to post a bond and pay the fee.
 After receiving the approval, from the Department of Financial Institutions, it is necessary to pay the annual charges.
 It also required that every lender must have a small loan endorsement to their check casher license in order to make payday loans.

 Loan Amount in Washington